matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 # Merkle proof

-In this chapter we will implement a circuit able to validate the merkle tree root hash.
+In this chapter, we will implement a circuit able to validate the Merkle tree root hash.

-At this stage of reading the book you may be unfamiliar with some language concepts.
+At this stage of reading the book, you may be unfamiliar with some language concepts.
 So, if you struggle to understand some examples, you are welcome to read the rest of the book first, and then come back here.

 Our circuit will accept the tree node path, address, and the balance available as the secret witness data.
-The public data will be the merkle tree root hash.
+The public data will be the Merkle tree root hash.

 ## Creating a new project